luozongbao/MyGamblingExperienceAndLessons/README.md

-# gambling-blackjack
-my own personal gambling calculations
+# My Gambling Experience and Lessons